Emkot87/Gem5-Arch1/README.md

 MinorCPU : 0.000034
 TimingSimpleCPU : 0.000039

 MinorCPU at 10Ghz : 0.000029
 TimingSimpleCPU at 10Ghz : 0.000028

 TimingSimpleCPU changes more with frequency

 MinorCPU with DDR4_2400_16x4 memory : 0.000033
 TimingSimpleCPU with DDR4_2400_16x4 memory : 0.000039

 CPUs don't seem to be effected by the change of memory type.
 The MinorCPU is slightly faster but it is within margin of error

+Due to a problem we had because of a typo in the assignment we couldn't complete the exercise in our desktops, thus finishing it in the lab.
+As a result we dont have the accompanying files uploaded on the repo.

 Source: [gem5 cpu models](www.gem5.org/documentation/general_docs/cpu_models)